Tellurics In High Fidelity Spectra

 In the summer of 2016 I completed a project with Jasmina Blecic on implementing a cloud model in the soon-to-be open source atmospheric retrieval code Pyrat-Bay.
-This work was done as part of the Kavli Summer Program in Astrophysics.
-My final paper for the program can be found here.
+This work was done as part of the Kavli Summer Program in Astrophysics and the final paper for the program that describes the work can be found here.

 Telluric Water Vapor Monitoring

 While the close-in habitable zones of M-dwarfs make them ideal targets for searching for Earth-sized exoplanets, observations must be done in the near-IR, where these stars are the brightest.
 Unfortunately, ground-based NIR observations suffer from absorption lines that dominate this part of Earth’s atmospheric transmission spectrum (shown to the right).
 These temporally variable features complicate both photometry and spectroscopy.
 To aid ground-based NIR photometric exoplanet surveys, I developed the Camera for the Automatic Monitoring of Atmospheric Lines (CAMAL) that is an inexpensive, automated system for the real-time monitoring of atmospheric water vapor content.
 Measuring the precipitable water vapor concurrently with science observations can improve photometric precision for exoplanet detection, where atmospheric variability can easily obscure a potential detection.
 Check out the paper here.